Posterior Predictive Propensity Scores and $p$-Values: The PPP depends on the propensity score

 With a randomized experiment, $P(Z_i, \ldots, Z_n \mid X_1,\ldots, X_n)$ is determined by the designer of the experiment without any unknown parameter.
 In this case, $\theta_Z$ is empty and we do not need to simulate its posterior distribution.
 In calculating the PPP, we simply simulate the treatment indicators from $P(Z_i, \ldots, Z_n \mid X_1,\ldots, X_n)$, following the same rule as the initial randomized experiment.
 This is precisely the FRT, as pointed out by \citet[][Section 5.6]{Rubin84} and \citet[][Section 4]{Rubin05}.

-Rubin pointed out the Bayesian interpretation of the FRT and thus hinted at the idea in this article.
-However, he did not pursue the general form of the PPP proposed above for observational studies.
+\citet{Rubin84, Rubin05} pointed out the Bayesian interpretation of the FRT and thus hinted at the idea in this article.
+However, he did not pursue the general form of the PPP proposed in Section \ref{sec::general-ppp} for observational studies.